 Headphones just get tangled — there are no two ways around it.
 This silicone Cableyoyo by Bluelounge keeps them neat and tidy in your bag, pocket or drawer with a spool set-up and magnetic center to keep the buds in place.

-Another area that tends to be plagued by messy cords and cables is desks.
+Another area that tends to be plagued by messy cords and cables is the home office desk.
 Wrangle all your device chargers with a discreet organizer like this one, and say goodbye to dropping cords on the floor or crawling under your desk looking for the right charger.

-To this point, we’ve discussed a number of helpful and inexpensive items that will help you get a handle on your wire clutter problem.
-But there are a handful of things you can do to keep your stuff organized with items you already have in your home.
+There are a handful of things you can do to keep your stuff organized with items you already have in your home, so why not make use of otherwise unneeded items?
 Let’s take a look at some of the things you can use and do to keep your cables organized.

-Turn used toilet paper rolls into cable holders: Wind up your cables and slide them inside of used toilet paper cylinders.
+Wind up your cables and slide them inside of used toilet paper cylinders.
 You can then label the side of the cylinder and keep them organized inside of a small storage bin.
 This will keep them from tangling.
+You probably need to bulk up on TP anyways, so feel free to snag some for yourself here:

-Use binder clips on the edge of your desk: You can clip them to the edge of your desk and run your wire through the clamps to keep them organized.
+You can also clip them to the edge of your desk and run your wire through the clamps to keep them organized.